How SpringBoot AutoConfiguration magic works?

 }

-We just have seen how to register beans conditionally based on presence/absence of a class in classpath.
+We have just seen how to register beans conditionally based on the presence/absence of a class in the classpath.

-What if we want to register MongoUserDAO bean only if no other Spring bean of type UserDAO is already registered.
+What if we want to register the MongoUserDAO bean only if no other Spring bean of type UserDAO is already registered?

 We can create a Condition to check if there is any existing bean of a certain type as follows: